strumswell/e-filing-protest-mako/README.md

     API_BASE_URL=http://localhost/
     ```
     - you might want to change the base url in the `swagger.yml` if you want it to work
-    - `npm init` to install dependencies
+    - `npm install` to install dependencies
     - `node .` to start up the API

 - Start frontend